Introduction

 Food & Water

-Secondly, If you are vegetarian, you will be able to also find alternatives.
+Secondly, if you are a vegetarian, you can also find alternatives.
 But vegans will have a harder time and will probably have to cook their own meals.
-Thirdly, you can find water easily along the road, so no need to carry 3L of water with you as there are many wells around.
+Thirdly, you can easily find water along the road, so there’s no need to carry 3L of water with you, as there are many wells around.
 Plus, most of the shelters will refill it for you.

 The money stuff